Pokes303/WUPDownloader/README.md

 # Features
 - Download titles from Nintendo's servers (NUS) on the SD Card (SD:/install/)
 - Create fake tickets at the start of a download if not found on the NUS
+- Shows the download speed for any title
 - Also, generate fake tickets for other downloaded titles on <SD:/install/> folder (To fix missing ticket downloads)
 - WiiU Software Keyboard library support (SWKBD)
-- Download System/vWii titles
+- Can download System/vWii titles
+- Complete HOME Menu support for channel version
-- Downloaded titles can be installed through WUPInstaller
+- Downloaded titles can be installed with WUPInstaller
-- Download file hashes support (.h3)
+- Download app hashes support (.h3)
-- Custom folder names
+- Custom folder names for downloaded titles

 # Usage
 To download a title, search on a Title Database for a title ID (Ex: WiiUBrew's database)\